caffeine-moe/CHAOS/README.md

-# **CHAOS** - Like a utility knife for discord.
+# CHAOS - Like a utility knife for discord.
-Caffeine's Hackable Accessible Open(Source) Selfbot

 Currently under HEAVY development.

-If you feel so inclined, please support me by contributing to this project.
+If you feel inclined, please support me by contributing to this project.

-Or, buy me a coffee : https://ko-fi.com/caffeine727
+Or alternatively, by buying me a coffee : https://ko-fi.com/caffeine727

 ## Features (Still under construction)
 - Fully custom discord API/Gateway interation.